Updated on January 14, 2022 (Newest updates in BLUE)

 Student-athletes and athletics personnel can apply for an exemption from the vaccination requirement for medical or religious reasons only.
 A student-athlete’s eligibility for such a waiver will be decided by the institution at which they are enrolled.

-Each institution is responsible for reporting to CSA how many student-athletes and coaches are granted exceptions.
-Those who have been granted a vaccination exemption will be required to fully comply with their institution’s policy for testing of non-vaccinated individuals.
+Athletics Sports Medicine personnel at member institutions are responsible for ensuring that non-vaccinated individuals fully comply with their institution’s policy for testing and masking of non-vaccinated individuals.
 Each institution must attest that all institutional representatives have been either vaccinated or tested in accordance with this policy.

 All vaccinated individuals affiliated with CSA teams must participate in the expected testing regimen of their institution.
 If, for example, only a percentage of vaccinated students are selected for testing at a school each week, CSA student-athletes must be included in the pool of students who could be selected for testing.